 This got me thinking whether he really is a sociopath.
-My understanding is that a sociopath lacks the ability to feel empathy or sympathy for other people.
+A sociopath lacks the ability to feel empathy or sympathy for other people.
 A sociopath is self-confident and yet a pathological liar-a toxic combination for sure.
 A sociopath can be exceptionally clever but couldn't care less what anyone thinks of him.
-To a sociopath the rest of us amount to nothing, worthless dolts.
+To a sociopath the rest of us amount to nothing.
+We are worthless dolts.
 A sociopath exalts in his superiority over the ignorant people around him.
-Seeing himself as unique, he delights in deception and loves to brag and revel in his own glory.
-Narcissistic to the extreme, a sociopath is devoid of conscience.
+Seeing himself as unique, this type of person delights in deception and loves to brag and revel in his own glory.
+Narcissistic to the extreme, a sociopath lacks a conscience.
 He exudes paranoia and is consumed by distrust.

 Sounds like Lance to me.